cefoler/databases/README.md

 The databases project is a com.celeste.messenger.annotation based **Connection provider and Query** for **SQL** and **NoSQL** databases such as **MongoDB, MySQL and Redis**.
 Here you can find the source code and documentation of this project.

-The project will have full support for MongoDB, MySQL, PostgreSQL, H2 and SQLITE.
+The project have full support for MongoDB, MySQL, PostgreSQL, H2, SQLite, Redis and RabbitMQ

 # How to install